bconnorwhite/for-any/README.md

 # for-any

-Use map, filter, reduce, and forEach on both arrays and non-array types.
+Use map, filter, reduce, forEach, and find on both arrays and non-array types.

 ```
 npm i @bconnorwhite/for-any